 In every corner, I found people gathering around small fires which they have lit using whatever they could arrange for – wood, twigs, cardboards.
 While walking around, I joined some groups to warm my hands in their fire.
 I was surprised by the ease with which I could mingle with them and how easily any stranger could join any group not only in sharing the warmth but also the stories.
 I was hooked for a pretty long time with one such group and on introducing myself as a traveller from Bangalore who had come to visit their town and know more about their lives, they opened up with lots of stories, each one adding some anecdotes to the gossip.
 That night until late, they kept adding more wood to the fire and stories kept flowing – Yogiji, the Ganges river, the Kumbh Mela, the bitter cold and many more; there was no end to it.
 One cannot imagine this in Bengaluru not because Bengaluru is not as cold, that’s because people in Bengaluru are not as connected as they are here in Prayagraj.

 I hope you liked this post.
 Please give your feedback in the comments section below.
-I will write another post on the tourist destinations of Prayagraj.
-Stay connected.
+To read the second part of the Prayagraj series please click here – Prayagraj #2 – History lessons and a spiritual dip at the Sangam.
 Travel and Spread Love !!!